-In our experience from the last couple of months, when people are presented with this empirical fact, many often say that globalization in the form of ‘free-market capitalism’ is the main force to be thanked for such remarkable historical achievement.
+In our experience from the last couple of months, when people are presented with this empirical fact, many say that globalization in the form of ‘free-market capitalism’ is the main force to be thanked for this historical achievement.
 Here we want to argue that while free markets are undoubtedly important, this focus on ‘free-market capitalism’ alone is misguided.

 Yes, over the last two centuries free markets and globalization have had a positive effect on aggregate economic growth, contributing to better living conditions and the reduction of extreme poverty across the world.
 Yet this is far from the only important socioeconomic change and moreover, the last two centuries have not been all about ‘free-market capitalism’.
 Governments around the world have dramatically increased their potential to collect revenues in order to redistribute resources through social transfers and raise the living standards of those that are worst off.

 The following visualization shows the evolution of government expenditure as a share of national income for a selection of countries over the last century.
-The data comes from Mauro et al. (2015) and you can use the option ‘Add country’ to include other series.1
+The data comes from Mauro et al. (2015).1

 The reach of governments has grown substantially over the last century: the share of total output that governments control is much larger today than a century ago.